weaviate/weaviate-io/docs/weaviate/guides-further/how-to-do-classification.md

       "Article": [
         {
           "uuid": "00327619-fdfa-37cd-a003-5d2e66ae2fec",
           "summary": "While businesses are looking to create their own changemaker strategies, charities and non-governmental organisations (NGOs) are carrying on with their day jobs.
-Consider the wide-reaching activities of Action Against Hunger, an NGO committed to saving children’s lives across almost 50 countries.
+Consider the wide-reaching activities of Action Against Hunger, an NGO committed to saving children's lives across almost 50 countries.
 “Critical to this mission is creating change,” says Matthew White, director of fundraising and communications.
 “We take an unwanted item, in the form of a bike, and use it to achieve social change.
 “We try to find and attract the people who want to make a difference,” says White of Action Against Hunger.", "title": "From chefs to cyclists: how inspiring charities make a change", "wordCount": 908,
           "hasPopularity": [{